Sunstone Hotel Investors Inc. (SHO) Shares Down Despite Recent Market Volatility

 SHO’s Market Performance

-The stock of Sunstone Hotel Investors Inc. (SHO) has seen a 4.34% increase in the past week, with a -2.67% drop in the past month, and a -1.77% fall in the past quarter.
-The volatility ratio for the week is 4.30%, and the volatility levels for the past 30 days are at 3.10% for SHO.
-The simple moving average for the last 20 days is -1.45% for SHO stock, with a simple moving average of -0.65% for the last 200 days.
+SHO’s stock has seen a -1.80% decrease for the week, with a -6.49% drop in the past month and a -4.60% fall in the past quarter.
+The volatility ratio for the week is 2.65%, and the volatility levels for the past 30 days are at 3.01% for Sunstone Hotel Investors Inc. The simple moving average for the last 20 days is -2.34% for SHO stock, with a simple moving average of -2.23% for the last 200 days.

 Analysts’ Opinion of SHO